 Over my career I have worked in various areas of mathematics, statistics, and software development, at universities and private companies.
 I have consulted for large corporations such as Google and Amgen as well as smaller business and start-ups.
 This consulting complements my work in litigation support.

 In 1992 I completed my PhD in mathematics from The University of Texas.
 Since then I’ve been an assistant professor at Vanderbilt University, a research statistician at MD Anderson Cancer Center, and adjunct faculty at The University of Texas Graduate School of Biomedical Sciences.
 Here are some of my publications.

 An effective witness, in addition to being an expert, must be something of a teacher.
-I have taught at The University of Texas, Vanderbilt University, and the UT Graduate School of Biomedical Sciences, and have given professional presentations to a wide variety of audiences.
+I have taught at The University of Texas, Vanderbilt University, and the University of Texas Graduate School of Biomedical Sciences, and have given professional presentations to a wide variety of audiences.
 In my consulting work I often explain technical concepts to non-technical people.

 To discuss how I can help your firm as an expert, please call or email to discuss your case.